-David N. Simcox is President of Comstock & Theakston, Inc. and C.J.
+David N. Simcox is Chief Executive Officer of Comstock & Theakston, Inc. and C.J.
 Holt & Co., Inc. He has served in this capacity since joining the firm in 1975 and is the third generation of family management.
 He obtained his Customs Broker License in 1977 and moved the business from New York City to New Jersey in 1985.
 Mr. Simcox orchestrated the purchase of competitor drawback specialist, C. J. Holt & Co., Inc. in 1987 as a wholly-owned subsidiary of Comstock.
 Mr. Simcox was instrumental in getting the drawback portion of the Customs Modernization Act introduced into Congress.
 He has served on the Drawback Committees of NCITD and NCBFAA and represented the broker’s association on the Drawback Regulations Team that wrote the current drawback regulations.
 He has also testified before the House Ways and Means Committee about the importance of duty drawback as one of this nation’s only remaining export incentive programs.

 Mr. Simcox has assembled a team of qualified, experienced associates to offer the highest level of drawback knowledge and service possible.
 Having been an educator himself, he has provided training and instruction for his staff, many of which are now licensed brokers.
 He has also incorporated education as one of the firm’s service offerings, as evidenced by the fact that Comstock is one of the few drawback specialists that provides courses in drawback and import compliance to clients and the general public at their facilities and through various organizations.
 Mr. Simcox has been active in lobbying to influence and change the nature of drawback and is highly involved in the ongoing efforts to streamline and modernize this long-established trade policy.